This May, we’re doing our part in shedding light on Mental Health and the mental health issues that affect nearly 1 in 5 Americans today.

 Through the link above, you can find a therapist in your area.
 Simply punch in your area code or city to be directed to a variety of different therapists near you.

 Everyone needs a good therapist.
-It’s 2020 in America.
+We’re not that far removed from 2020.
 Who isn’t stressed out?

 Below, you can find resources that provide support in dealing with mental health issues.
 They specialize in a variety of different areas, all of which affect mental health.